 The Investment Monitor is designated by the CFO to review the balances and activity in the Authority's investment portfolio.
 The Investment Monitor shall be thoroughly familiar with this Investment Policy and the Code of Virginia regarding allowable investments.
 The Investment Monitor will not be actively involved in investment activity other than to monitor transactions for compliance with this policy and the Code of Virginia.
-The Investment Monitor shall have read-only access to the portfolio tracking system with which to confirm all investment balances, purchases, maturities, sales and trades.
+The Investment Monitor shall have read-only access to the portfolio tracking system, as well as a Bloomberg Audit Terminal to review Direct (electronic) Purchases made on the Bloomberg Terminal, to confirm all investment balances, purchases, maturities, sales and trades.